 Every year I polish up my Thanksgiving guide with all the usual fare, from a primer on turkeys to what to do with leftovers.
 Bu this is not a usual year.
 How do you celebrate and be thankful in the middle of a pandemic?
-We will see more than five people at our Thanksgiving table.
+We will see maybe five people at our Thanksgiving table this year.
 Also, what if you’re just playing sick of cooking?

 So I changed things up this year.
 I kept the usual suspects but added a few.

 Order in from a local restaurant, try a meal kit or a pre-cooked sides or the whole thing.

 Novice cooks wanted pros to weigh in on planning and executing a Thanksgiving meal.
 I asked a panel of food writers what strategies they’ve learned and pulled them together for a guide every cook can learn from.